enkog/Micro-Reddit/README.md

 >- `p1.comments.first` will show the first comment on the post p1

->- `c1.post` will the post which has the comment c1
+>- `c1.post` will show the post which has the comment c1

 ## Authors